ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/01-space-complexity.md

 ## Space bounds

 ::: TODO
+- Prio 1: Shorten the examples, in particular Friendship links
+- Prio 1: Move the online example to a new section at the end of the chapter
 - Prio 2: add an example where two different solutions have different space complexities
 :::